What is the Difference between an Eviction Hearing and Eviction Trial?

 Rule 11(c) of the Rules of Civil Procedure for Eviction Actions states that “The court may order the continuance of a trial date by up to three court days in justice court or ten days in superior court on the request of a party for good cause shown or to accommodate the demands of the court’s calendar… No continuance of more than three court days in justice courts or ten days in superior courts may be ordered unless both parties are in agreement”.

 What Can I Expect at an Eviction Trial?

 Eviction trials can last from 30 minutes to several hours.
-At trial both parties are given the opportunity to make brief introductory statements.
+At trial, both parties are given the opportunity to make brief introductory statements.
 Landlords and tenants may introduce evidence and question witnesses.
-Typical evidence is; pictures, text messages, lease agreements, and emails.
-Eviction trials can last for several hours.
+Evidence will consist of pictures, emails, text messages, lease agreements, etc.

-This short period of time does not allow for testimony, opening and closing statements, or review evidence.
-So just because the case was set for trial it does not mean that the opposing party did something right or that we did anything wrong.
+This short period of time does not allow for testimony, opening arguments, or to review evidence.
+So, just because a case was set for trial it does not mean that the opposing party did something right or that we did anything wrong.

-- Another example is in the case that the Complaint was filed for breach of the lease agreement.
+Another example is if the eviction case was filed for a material breach of the lease agreement.
 For instance, if the signed lease agreement states that only two people may occupy the property.
 If the property owner finds out that there are 22 people living in the house he or she may file for an eviction based on the fact that the Tenants had more than the allowed number of occupants in the home; which is a breach of the original signed agreement.
 However, the Defendant (tenant) may appear and claim that the people in the house are just visiting.
 In this case the matter would be set for trial.

 If you need help from an experienced Arizona attorney, then contact the Dunaway Law Group at 480-702-1608 or message us HERE.